mendhak/wintersmith-testing/readme.md

 `templates/index.jade` - Changed to show entire contents of every file, effectively a single page

 Problem - The `filenameTemplate` only applies to the .html file, so any accompanying images still go to the old location - `pages/blah/abc.png`.
+Reverted to original filenameTemplate by not specifying it.